hazelcast/hazelcast-jet/site/docs/architecture/sliding-window.md

 ![Accumulate and Finish](assets/arch-sliding-window-2.svg)

 It turns out that many useful aggregate functions can be decomposed like this and maintain only fixed-size state during the accumulation.
+Examples are average, standard deviation, slope (linear regression coefficient), min, max etc.

-Note that this doesn't constrain us in any way: we can still implement order-sensitive aggregation by keeping the events in a list and sorting it by timestamp in the end.
+On the other hand, this doesn't constrain us in any way: we can still implement order-sensitive aggregation by keeping the events in a list and sorting it by timestamp in the end.

+## The Sliding Window

 Now let's focus on the sliding window.
 This is how our set of windows looks like: